Skip links

 What Can We Learn From This?

 Rat Park and the Portuguese experience are evidence that addiction is far less likely to happen in an environment where the individual is connected with those around them.
-Whether or not marijuana is a gateway drug is almost irrelevant: what is apparent is that the key to reducing marijuana use disorders and addictions to other substances is in ensuring that people have those connections.
+Whether or not marijuana is a gateway drug is almost irrelevant: what is apparent is that the key to reducing marijuana use disorders and addictions to other substances is to ensure that people have those connections.

 While there should be ongoing efforts at all levels of government to ensure that social programs and supports are available to those who need them, there are things that parents can do within the family unit to reduce the chances of substance abuse.